SantiagoPuertas/Dwelling-Energy-Insights/README.md

 * [LSTM](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/LSTM%20-%20Heating%20system.ipynb)

-	* The first version of [LSTM](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/RNN_old_version.ipynb) (long short term memory) to predict the type of heating system type that each house has is this.
+	* The first version of [LSTM](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/RNN_old_version.ipynb) (long short term memory) to predict the type of heating system that each house has is this.
 Subsequently I improved it until I reached the final version in wich I reached an accuracy of 96%